 Microsoft mentions that the Normal startup option reverts to Selective startup if you select any of the options in the Advanced Boot Settings dialog box in MSCONFIG.
 This behavior is by design.

-Additionally, if any of the services have been disabled or changed from their default value, the computer will set the startup type as Selective.
-Switch to the Services tab, and then check if you have anything disabled, enable it.
+Additionally, if any of the System Services have been disabled or changed from their default value, the computer will set the startup type as Selective.
+Switch to the Services tab, and then check if you have anything disabled under the Date Disabled column, and enable it.

 Selective Startup is not a bad thing.
 Most of the time, many services start as the computer starts, and this diminishes the system performance.
 It helps you troubleshoot.
 If you are facing a problem, you may have to go through the list one by one, and check if the particular service or option is disabled or checked, and change it.